Jean-Paul Rodrigue (2017), New York:

 food prices as more agricultural land was devoted for energy

 production instead of food production.
-The environment is becoming a
+Sustainability and the environment

 significant issue for government intervention.
 Coastal zone